Rishav123918/Rishav123918/README.md

 <!-- About Me Section -->
 ## 📝 About Me :
-- 🎓 Pursuing Masters in Computer Applications(MCA) from *NIT Jamshedpur*
+- 🎓 Masters Degree in Computer Applications(MCA) from *NIT Jamshedpur*
 - ✏️ Love solving problems
 - 🤖 Interested in Web Development , ML and Leaning Databases
 - ⚡ Fun fact: I have a passion for playing cricket and Learning New Things About New Technology